Skip to main content Scroll Top

 CTH were privileged for the opportunity, on behalf of Buckhaven Community Council, to build benches in memory of a well admired local.
+This was a great way to use their recently gained skills.
+It has been an honour and a pleasure for our clients and team to take part in this.

-CTH CLIENTS CREATE PLAY AREA FOR LOCAL KIDS GROUP
+PLAY AREA FOR LOCAL KIDS GROUP

+CTH were asked by The MCCI project to create a wooden Play area for young kids.
 Having constructed a play facility for youngsters, seeing the outcome and it being used, the client satisfaction and pride on this one was overwhelming.

-OUTDOOR REFURB FOR LOCAL CHURCH
+OUTDOOR REFURBISHMENT OF LOCAL CHURCH

 Balcurvie Church doors were in need of repair and a refurb.
 Our clients applied their new skills on the job, by sanding, repairing the wood with filler, and prepping for painting.
 The doors were finished off with a few coats of paint and look as good as new.
+Our clients Robbie and Blair took the lead on this project which has helped them learn how to prep and prime an area for painting and the importance of this, removing and refurbishing ironmongery and completing the job to customer satisfaction.

 STREET BENCHES REFURBISHED FOR LOCAL CHURCH